MrBMueller/playsmf/README.md

 ![playsmf application integration](https://raw.githubusercontent.com/MrBMueller/playsmf/master/img/Img0.png)

 In addition it comes with intrinsic flow control features based on labels, jumps and interrupts defined by smf marker events.
-This allows to program loops, breaks, fills, intros, outros, etc. In combination with realtime interrupt (sequence transition) control, based on incoming midi data with or without chord recognition, the player can turn into an fully equipped arpeggiator.
+This allows to program loops, breaks, fills, intros, outros, etc. In combination with realtime interrupt (sequence transition) control, based on incoming midi data with or without chord recognition, the player can turn into an fully equipped arpeggiator or accompaniement software.
 However unlike typical arpeggiators or style players, the player doesnt do any (more or less intelligent) modification such as transpose, volume adjustments, etc. to the smf midi data and plays strongly the raw data as provided by the smf.
 This means you know exacly what gets played with each individual chord, however the smf needs to provide individual pattern for all required key/scale/inversion combinations which are played during a live session.
 Therefore its possible to play individual pattern - for instance with randomized timings/volume/controller/sysex events - for each individual chord.

 ![general functionality example](https://raw.githubusercontent.com/MrBMueller/playsmf/master/img/Img4.png)

+### example files
+To get started quickly, few example midi files are attached.
+Some of them are converted from Yamaha style files to demonstrate the players capabilities.
+Therefore best results will be achieved with an XG compatible sound device.
+Also in order to get the full realtime performance, it is strongly recommended to use either real midi equipment or softsynths with small latency settings (<= 10ms).
+For realtime accompaniement demonstration of course a real midi controller aka. keyboard is strongly recommended as a primary input device.

+In case you dont know your midi device IDs or names for the correct player setup, run MidiPorts.bat to list all input and output devices.
+Chose the right ones as primary input and output devices and adjust command line parameters 3 and 4 accordingly.

+The style examples are typically setup with chord recognition left hand across 2 octaves thru keys 36..59 and melody right hand thru keys above >= 60.
+If required, adjust the transmission midi channel on your primary input device in order to attach to the right smf tracks while playing.

 ### output MIDI devices
 The player generally allows to play across multiple output devices simultaneously.
 Typically devices are chosen by SMF Meta-Event 0x20 (port select) for each individual track.
 Since the player uses those messages to switch beween output devices accordingly, it is valid to switch devices while playing within a sequence.
 If such port-select events are missing, the player uses the default midi output device.